yzhu228/NameSorter/README.md

 There are many places upon which this solution can be improved.
 Here I just list few:

 * Asynchronous sorting
-* Provide INameSorter factory to reduce couple between client the library.
 * Possible employment of IoC for DI.